SandeepN97/Blogpost/README.md

    sudo ln -s "$PWD/ui" /usr/local/bin/ui
    sudo ln -s "$PWD/ui" /usr/local/bin/UI
    ```
+   The script resolves its own path so these symlinks work from any directory.
    Alternatively add aliases to your `~/.bashrc` or `~/.zshrc`:
    ```sh
    echo "alias ui='$PWD/ui'" >> ~/.bashrc
    echo "alias UI='$PWD/ui'" >> ~/.bashrc
    # reload the shell for the aliases to take effect
    ```

 4. No external database setup is required.
 The application uses an embedded
    H2 database that runs in memory.
 You can access the H2 console at